srcmake/cpp-stl-algorithms/README.md

 For example, for vector [3, 3, 4, 4, 4, 5, 7], lower_bound(4) points to the very first 4 (at index 2).
 lower_bound(6) points to 7, since that's the first element not less than 6.

-* Pass in an iterator to the beginning of the range, and an iterator to the end of the range you want, and the element you want to search for.
+* Pass in an iterator to the beginning of the range, and an iterator to the end of the range, and the element you want to search for.
 * Returns an iterator to the element.
 (Or to the container's end if the element doesn't exist.)

 ```